ibm-cloud-docs/account/catalog-other-share.md

     ```
     {: pre}

 1. Verify that you can use the catalogs-management command-line plug-in by listing all supported commands.
-The command prefix to work with the catalogs-management command-line plug-in is `ibmcloud catalog`.
-    ```sh
-    ibmcloud catalog help
-    ```
-    {: screen}
+Run `ibmcloud catalog help` to list the supported commands.

     Example output:
     ```text